Karan2505/Vehicle-Booking-System/README.md

-# Car Rental System Database Schema
+# Vehicle Booking System Database Schema

 ## Overview
 This repository contains the SQL schema and initial data for a **Car Rental System**.
 The database consists of multiple tables, each representing a different entity, such as users, admins, cars, bookings, and sales.
 This README provides a structured breakdown of the database schema, including the purpose and structure of each table.